web3-storage/docs/docs/examples/getting-started.md

 The [Web3.Storage GitHub repository][github-main-repo] contains some example projects to help you get started with the Web3.Storage JavaScript client library.
 The examples are stored in the [`packages/client/examples` directory][github-examples-dir] and include code for Node.js and several browser toolchains.
 Each example directory has a `README.md` explaining how to install dependencies and run the code.

-Here's a quick look at how to run the Node.js example:
+Here's a brief look at how to run the Node.js example:

 1. First, clone the Web3.Storage GitHub repo: